- How’s your ideal file sander be like?

 The Makita 9301 is quite possibly the best file belt sander you can buy for the money.

-Its powerful 5-amp motor lets you handle the most heavy-duty jobs with ease, and you have a wide range of speeds by which you could perform various tasks.
+Its powerful 5-amp motor lets you handle the most heavy-duty jobs with ease, and you have a wide range of speeds by which you can perform various tasks.

 Even with its impressive power, the Makita 9301 remains lightweight and compact, and you shouldn’t have any trouble maneuvering it as needed.

-I also like the extra-long 18-inch reach, which lets you get into spots that most other sanders would struggle with.
+Similarly, I like the extra-long 18-inch reach, which lets you get into spots that most other sanders would struggle with.

-Best of all, it has the trademark Makita quality and durability that has made the brand so sought after among pros and DIYers.
+Best of all, it takes pride in the trademark Makita quality and durability that made the brand so sought after among pros and DIYers.

 Not the sander you’re looking for?
 Here are your sander types ultimate list.